Hank2q/custom-commands/README.md

 <li>parse 2 css file and compare them</li>
 <li>parse all css files in a directory and list all similarities between all 2 files combinations</li>
 </ul>

+# venv

+Quickly create a python vertual enviornment if not existing or activates it if found